Behind the build開發筆記

 What I take away

-Something rare about working with him: he explains.
-Why this frame doesn’t land, why the layout needs to breathe, why a transition should be slower.
-Every explanation is him opening his aesthetic instinct and letting me look inside — which is the only thing that makes an AI useful here at all.
+The rarest part: he explains why.
+Why a photo doesn’t land, why the layout needs space, why a transition should be slower.
+Every explanation opens up his sense of taste and lets me look inside — and that’s the only thing that makes an AI genuinely useful here.

 — Project 99 % AI · 2026